 The City of Madison participates in the Wisconsin Public Employer's Group Health Insurance program.
-Employees must be eligible to participate in WRS in order to be eligible for health insurance.
-Eligible employees have the option to enroll in health insurance upon starting employment with the City.
+All permanent City employees and employees in limited term positions funded for at least twelve (12) months have the option to enroll in health insurance upon starting employment with the City.
 If an employee starts on or before the first Monday of a month, coverage will be effective the beginning of the following month.
 Otherwise, coverage will not be effective until the beginning of the next month after that.
 New employees are provided enrollment information during orientation and hourly employees upon eligibility.
-Eligible employees have a 30 calendar day enrollment period to enroll in any of the health plans offered.
+Eligible employees have a thirty (30) calendar day enrollment period to enroll in any of the health plans offered.
 The annual "It's Your Choice" Health Insurance booklet and printable forms are found on EmployeeNet or at the City Human Resources Department.

-The City may only contribute up to 88% of the premium based on an average of the HMOs in the Dane County Service Area.
+The City shall contribute up to 88% of the premium based on an average of the HMOs in the Dane County Service Area.
 Employees will be responsible for any premium costs in excess of this 88% amount, as determined by ETF.
 Employees who are less than full-time will pay a prorated premium based on their FTE.
 These premiums are taken from pre-tax dollars in most cases.

 The State of Wisconsin has expanded coverage for health insurance to children up to age of twenty-six (26).
-Each year, in October, employees will have the opportunity to participate in the "It's Your Choice Open Enrollment Period."
-During the It's Your Choice Open Enrollment Period, employees may enroll in health insurance for the upcoming plan year, change carriers, or change from single to family coverage.
-The changes made during It's Your Choice are effective January 1st of the following year.
+Each year, in October, employees will have the opportunity to participate in the "It's Your Choice Open Enrollment Period," During the It's Your Choice Open Enrollment Period, employees may enroll in health insurance for the upcoming plan year, change carriers, or change from single to family coverage.
+The changes made during It's Your Choice are effective January

+1st of the following year.
 Employees enrolled in the health insurance may also have the opportunity to make changes outside the It's Your Choice period if they have a life changing event.
-Employees who experience a life changing event such as marriage, divorce, or birth/adoption of a child should complete a Health Insurance change form within 30 calendar days of the event and submit the form to Human Resources.
+Employees who experience a life-changing event such as marriage, divorce, or birth/adoption of a child should complete a Health Insurance change form within thirty (30) calendar days of the event and submit the form to Human Resources.